OmarDalhoom/Extocia/README.md

 # Extocia
 Graduation project
-this a model that classifies 5 skin disease acne shingles sunburns melanoma eczema
+this a model that classifies 5 skin disease:
+1 acne
+2 shingles
+3 sunburns
+4 melanoma
+5 eczema